604adrian/Emojification/README.md

 <pre>🇭 🇪 🇱 🇱 🇴,  🇼 🇴 🇷 🇱 🇩!</pre>

+The first parameter specifies the string to translate into emoji-form.
+The second parameter specifies the mode by which this is done: if a falsy value is given then the translation will occur in Boring Mode, and if a truthy value is given then the translation will occur in Funky Mode (see [Modes](#Modes) for more information).
+The first parameter is required, but the second parameter is optional and will default to a falsy value if not specified.

 Take note of the background colour of your terminal.
 In some terminals (e.g. iTerm) emojis may blend into the terminals background colour, depending on how dark it is.
 This can make the emojis difficult to see.
 So, if you are a die-hard console.logger using a dark terminal theme, consider colouring the relevant emoji-output using ascii-escape codes, [chalk](https://www.npmjs.com/package/chalk), or a similar tool.

 # Modes